anthonykevins/academic-kickstart/content/publications/_index.md

 ## Journal Articles (Peer-Reviewed)

 Anthony Kevins and Naomi Lightman.
-(Forthcoming) "Satisfaction with Social Care in the UK: Assessing the Interactive Effects of Age and Ideology", _International Journal of Social Welfare_.
+(OnlineFirst) "Satisfaction with Social Care in the UK: Assessing the Interactive Effects of Age and Ideology", _International Journal of Social Welfare_. [doi.org/10.1111/ijsw.12710](https://doi.org/10.1111/ijsw.12710)

 Anthony Kevins and Joshua Robison.
 (OnlineFirst) "Do the Origins of Climate Assemblies Shape Public Reactions?
 Examining the Impact of Partisanship", _European Journal of Political Research_. [doi.org/10.1111/1475-6765.12743](https://doi.org/10.1111/1475-6765.12743)